Aim Internet, a digital agency in Dudley can help

 Wondering whether or not your business should invest in voice search SEO?
+Aim Internet, a digital agency in Dudley can help you make the decision.
 According to Google, 20% of all searches are made by voice and 31% of smartphone users worldwide use voice tech at least once a week.
 By 2020, it’s predicted that 50% of all online searches will be voice-based.
 Even more interesting is that 58% of those customers who used voice search, did so to find a local business.

 So what will customers be using to make these searches?
 The most popular devices are our mobile phones; Apple use Siri and Android devices use Google assistant.
 Amazon has Alexa and Microsoft use Cortana.
 The latter are both popular voice assistants that do not need a screen to activate an internet search.